 STIS-Notebooks#

-Jupyter Notebook Tutorials for Working with Space Telescope Imaging Spectrograph (STIS) Data and observation planning.#
+Jupyter Notebook Tutorials for Working with Space Telescope Imaging Spectrograph (STIS) Data and Observation Planning.#

 The Space Telescope Imaging Spectrograph (STIS) is an instrument on board the Hubble Space Telescope (HST).
 This is a repository of interactive tutorials for working with STIS data and planning observations.
 A complete list of available tools can be found on the STIS data and software tools website.